Navigate to main page content

 • If information provided in payment details could be linked to above-mentioned countries (e.g. person name, vessel, name of city, harbour etc);

-• If the payment lacks a substantial information to understand the payment purpose.
+• If the payment lacks a substantial information to understand the payment purpose;

 Additional observations

 Swedbank would like to draw your attention to the fact that the term of executing payments or when its already executed (incl. crediting of incoming payments), may be extended or payments may be blocked or frozen by other banks than Swedbank which also participate in the execution of payment (correspondent banks, bank of beneficiary or sender).
-Swedbank will not compensate its clients for any damage resulting from the payment being frozen.
-Therefore; the customer should always evaluate potential International Sanctions risks by themselves.
+Swedbank will not compensate its customers for any damage resulting from the payment being frozen.
+Therefore, the customer should always evaluate potential International Sanctions risks by themselves.

 Useful links: